CRISPR – Cas9

 CRISPR-Cas9 Genome-editing Vectors

-Two vectors are included in the kit (order here), pMTL575555 (stCas91) and pMTL675555 (stCas93), which in addition to Cas9 carry the ColEI and pUB110 origins of replication, a thermostable kanamycin resistance gene, and a locus encoding the specific sgRNA [1].
+Three vectors are included in the kit: pMTL575555 (stCas91), pMTL675555 (stCas93) and pMTL-RiboCas93 which in addition to Cas9 carry the ColEI and pUB110 origins of replication, a thermostable kanamycin resistance gene, and a locus encoding the specific sgRNA [1].
+The vector pMTL-RiboCas93, based on pMTL675555, contains a Pgapdh RbxE riboswitch upstream of Cas9 [2].

 References